 When and how much should I tip in Tahiti?

 Most of the hotels use 110 or 220 volts, a.c.
 60 cycles.
 Power outlets for all shavers and other appliances are a convenience provided in most hotels.
 A converter/adaptor for other appliances is usually available upon request

 Do I need insurance when traveling to Tahiti?

 Before your visit you should arrange sufficient medical and travel insurance.
-Ensure the policy is adequate to cover costs for ambulance or helicopter rescue, emergency surgery, or transportation home We offer comprehensive travel insurance policies to cover every eventuality – ask your Aspire Down Under consultant for more details.
+Ensure the policy is adequate to cover costs for ambulance or helicopter rescue, emergency surgery, or transportation home We offer travel insurance policies – ask your Aspire Down Under consultant for more details.

 Do I need to get any specfic vaccinations before entering Tahiti?

 No vaccinations or health certificates are required unless visiting from an infected area for cholera, yellow fever and the plague as defined by the World Health Organization.

 Is all water safe to drink in Tahiti?

 Tap water in the hotels and restaurants is safe to drink.
 Elsewhere, it is advisable to drink boiled or bottled water unless the water is known to be treated.
 Bottled water is widely available.